 Mozilla ran a study where they looked at how many issues people would run into if they enabled one of eight different privacy-enhancing settings in Firefox.
 The study found that people in the group with First-Party Isolation enabled reported the most number of issues out of any of the test groups.

 The same study found that people ran into trouble with Facebook and Google domains, and had trouble login in to websites.
 Both Facebook and Google provide authentication and login services for other websites that don’t always work as expected when you enable FPI.

 Depending on the implementation, you click on a login button on a website which opens a window with either Facebook or Google.
 This new window is opened in a new security context and is isolated from the originating website.
-Users can poke a whole in the isolation barrier by changing the privacy.firstparty.isolate.restrict_opener_access option to true, which allows for some communication between the login provider and the original website.
+Users can poke a hole in the isolation barrier by changing the privacy.firstparty.isolate.restrict_opener_access option to false, which allows for some communication between the login provider and the original website.
 However, changing this option only makes the login break later in the process.

 Users can sometimes work around these issues to some degree.
 E.g. a comment form from Disqus or Facebook is loaded inside a frame on the original page.
 By right-clicking on the frame and choosing This Frame: Open Frame In a New Tab, you’ll end up on a new frame with just the comment form with the origin as either a Disqus or Facebook domaim.
 By loading the frame from the original origin, you’ll have access to the cookies for that origin and can login and comment as per normal.